Hsiu-YiLin/hsrac-homepage/README.md

 # High Speed Rail America (HSRAC) Homepage

-## This is a redesign of the HSRAC homepage
+## This is a redesign of the HSRAC homepage.
+It is in the repo.

+There will also be a redesign of the pages in the nav bar.